Amenhotep19/shopper-mood-monitor-go/README.md

 For an excellent introduction to the Go programming language, check out the online tour at https://tour.golang.org

-### Download the reference platform code using Git

 ### Download the reference platform code using "go get"

 You can download the reference platform code onto your computer by using the following Go command: